 After a few users log on and off of a terminal server running either Backup Exec System Recovery or System Recovery VPROTRAY.EXE process begins to accumulate memory usage and could eventually stop responding.
 Restarting the BESR or SR service, or the computer allows to run backups successfully until the issue reoccurs.
 Windows Task Manager shows an instance of VProTray.exe for each terminal user session.

-When a user logs off from a terminal server where Backup Exec System Recovery (BESR) or Symantec System Recovery (SSR) is installed, the process VProTray causes multiple open processes and\or high memory usage and stops responding.
-Subsequently, the BESR or SSR service needs to be restarted to reset the process.
+When a user logs off from a terminal server where Backup Exec System Recovery (BESR) or System Recovery is installed, the process VProTray causes multiple open processes and\or high memory usage and stops responding.
+Subsequently, the BESR or SR service needs to be restarted to reset the process.
 This may cancel any backup jobs that are in progress.

 Disable the VProTray process using the following procedure:

 - Open the Registry Editor by going to Start > Run > regedit

 - Browse to one of the following keys:

 For all SSR 2013 installs (x86 or x64),

 HKLM | SOFTWARE | Microsoft | Windows | CurrentVersion | Run